ruidongd/Torchlight/docs/status.md

   - Mathematically, the minimum amount of torches needed is: int(math.floor(number/2)-2).
 In this case: 6/2 = 3; 3-2 = 1.
     - This has proven true so far for 9x9 squares and below.
 - The amount of available combinations (nCr) of coordinates is determined by the minimum torches needed (1) and the amount of spaces (36).
   - In this case: n = 36, r = 1 -> 36 unique 1-sized combinations of coordinates.
-This list of coordinates is named "startingList" for the moment.
+This list of coordinates is named **"startingList"** for the moment.
-- The agent creates 6 lists, 6-size each, full of 0s to simulate the current light levels of the current test (named "currentList").
+- The agent creates 6 lists, 6-size each, full of 0s to simulate the current light levels of the current test (named **"currentList"**).
 - The list of 36 combinations are then passed to the agent, who places a torch at each coordinate in the combination per test and checks the "score" of that placement:
   - First, the agent teleports to coordinate (x, z).
-This torch's coordinate in the "currentList" is determined first by its z-level, then by its x-level (so blocks at z-level 2 are in currentList[1]; a block at (3, 2) is at currentList[1][2]).
+This torch's coordinate in the **"currentList"** is determined first by its z-level, then by its x-level (so blocks at z-level 2 are in **currentList[1]**; a block at (3, 2) is at **currentList[1][2]**).
   - Then, the agent places a torch at its current position (x, z), in the Minecraft world.
   - After placing the torch, the agent updates what the new light levels of its surroundings should be.
-    - The coordinate with the torch updates its number in "currentList" to 14 ("initialNum").
+    - The coordinate with the torch updates its number in **"currentList"** to 14 (**"initialNum"**).
     - For each coordinate in currentList that is not that coordinate, they update based on their taxicab distance away from the torch.
-This distance ("tryNum") is equal to their difference in x coordinates + their difference in z coordinates.
+This distance (**"tryNum"**) is equal to their difference in x coordinates + their difference in z coordinates.
-    - The new light level of that specific coordinate is equal to "initialNum - tryNum" unless said light level would be lower than it currently is.
+    - The new light level of that specific coordinate is equal to **"initialNum - tryNum"** unless said light level would be lower than it currently is.
   - After placing all of its torches within the combination it is testing, the agent then "scores" the combination based on how many squares remain in the grid that have a light level of 7 or below.
-This score is named "dark".
+This score is named **"dark"**.
-  - The combination is then placed into a dictionary "scoredList", which has a variety of numeric keys and a list value.
-The combination is appended to the list with key "dark"; if that key does not exist, a new key is created with its value containing the combination.
+  - The combination is then placed into a dictionary **"scoredList"**, which has a variety of numeric keys and a list value.
+The combination is appended to the list with key **"dark"**; if that key does not exist, a new key is created with its value containing the combination.
     - An example of the "scoredList" would be scoredList[1] == [(2,0), (4,5)].
   - The agent then wipes the board of all torches and begins the next test.
-- After testing and scoring each coordinate in "startingList", the program runs over each score in "scoredList" that has a list of coordinates (or a len > 0).
+- After testing and scoring each coordinate in **"startingList"**, the program runs over each score in **"scoredList"** that has a list of coordinates (or a len > 0).
 If that score is the lowest so far, it updates a variable "lowest" to keep track of the list.
 - Finally, the program runs over the list of the lowest scoring combinations, printing each one to show the optimal combinations to place torches to light up the grid (in this case: (2, 2), (3, 2), (2, 3), (3, 3)).

 SCREENSHOTS GO HERE.